 Jared, Jason, and I will identify the opportunities and challenges associated with monitoring and measuring the outcome of communication processes in everyday workflows.
 Jared will also demonstrate his Lean Six Sigma Black Belt skills and review specific methods to incorporate communication analytics using a Lean Six Sigma approach.
 He’ll give examples of improvement projects at Riverside Health System that were enabled by communication analytics.

 - The importance of communications data and analytics in health system process improvement

 - The value and challenges of interpreting communications data

 - The Lean Six Sigma approaches that can be incorporated into communications analytics

 - How communications analytics can be applied to health system initiatives for clinical, operational, and patient satisfaction projects

-By now, hopefully your curiosity is piqued: Register now to join us on Thursday, April 27, at 1 p.m.
+By now, hopefully your curiosity is piqued: Join us on Thursday, April 27, at 1 p.m.
 Eastern, and dive into the hot topic of healthcare analytics.
 You can ask your specific questions in the Q&A session that will follow the presentation!